NVIDIA/DALI/docs/examples/pytorch/single_stage_detector/pytorch_ssd.rst

 Code is based on `MLPerf example <https://github.com/mlperf/training/tree/master/single_stage_detector/ssd>`_ and has been modified to use DALI.

-To run use following command:
+To run training on 8 GPUs using half-precission with COCO 2017 dataset under ``/coco`` use following command:

 .. code-block:: bash

-   python train.py
+   python -m torch.distributed.launch --nproc_per_node=8 ./main.py --warmup 300 --bs 64 --fp16 --data /coco/

 Requirements